About The Opening Eyes

 - See my Blog page

-- Since 2019 I have been posting regularly on various contemporary themes and topics on my Facebook page
+- 2019-2021: Posting regularly on various contemporary themes and topics on my Facebook page

 - Spring 2010: Published article: Reflections on Inhabiting Two Languages and the Spaces Between, in Feedback – Journal of the Family Therapy Association of Ireland, Vol. 12, No. 1, pp 52-59